 When work from home setups first started, companies were all about making sure they had video calls all the time to keep the face-to-face feel in the remote setup.
 However, Zoom fatigue started to set in.
 Employees soon stopped wanting to attend the daily video check-ins or the TGI Friday online socials for the entire company.
 It was difficult to have proper conversations in those kinds of setups because only one person can talk at a time.

-As 2021 kicks off, it’s time to readjust your communication strategy with your customer service staff.
+It’s now time to readjust your communication strategy with your customer service staff.
 Face-to-face time is still as important as it was when remote working became commonplace.
 Now, however, the way it’s done has to change.
 By using digital employee management platforms together with your people skills you will be able to engage you remote staff effectively and efficiently.

 Don’t Forget About Regular Conversations